Android-for-Python/Android-for-Python-Users/README.md

 ```
 A notification icon may be created in the task bar, see next section.

 Because an app may stop and restart while a sticky foreground service is running, the app may not contain valid dynamic information about the service.
-Importantly a reference to the instance of the service saved in a class variable will be `None` when the app restarts.
+Importantly, a reference to the instance of the service saved in a class variable will be `None` when the app restarts.
 The restart-stop code above re-initializes the service to obtain a new reference to the service so that it can be stopped.

 ### Bound Service